stephanecharette/DarkHelp/readme_linux.txt

 Most recent documentation for DarkHelp:  https://github.com/stephanecharette/DarkHelp/

 @warning These instructions are no longer up-to-date.
-Using vcpkg was causing too many problems since it doesn't build OpenCV correctly.
+Using vcpkg was causing too many problems since it doesn't build OpenCV correctly on Linux.
 (For example, vcpkg doesn't build highgui or the video plugins required to import video files.)
 For this reason, building with vcpkg is no longer supported.
 See the build instructions on the DarkHelp project page instead.

 # -------------------------